macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 We will send out an email to registered attendees before the conference with more details.

+## Where To Go

+Sunday social is at The Tap and Barrel (Convention Centre)

+Monday and Tuesday conference are at SFU Harbour Centre in the Segal Centre rooms.

+Monday evening reception is in the same Segal Centre rooms immediately following the sessions.

 ## What To See

 If you're in town for the first time, or you want a list of sight-seeing Go and Dos please contact the organizers for more info.